hashicorp/vault/website/source/api/secret/pki/index.html.md

   subject field of issued certificates.
 This is a comma-separated string or JSON array.

+- `serial_number` `(string: "")` – Specifies the Serial Number, if any.
+  Otherwise Vault will generate a random serial for you.
+If you want more than one, specify alternative names in the alt_names map using OID 2.5.4.5.

 - `generate_lease` `(bool: false)` – Specifies  if certificates issued/signed
   against this role will have Vault leases attached to them.
 Certificates can be added to the CRL by `vault revoke <lease_id>` when certificates are associated